inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 <img src="/assets/cnn_intro/patches.png" alt="2x2 pixel patches." width="300" >
 </p>

 Let’s zoom in even further on four of these patches.
 A maxpooling layer is defined by the patch size, 2x2, and a stride.
-The patch can be thought of as a 2x2 window that the maxppoling layer looks at to select a maximum pixel value.
+The patch can be thought of as a 2x2 window that the maxpooling layer looks at to select a maximum pixel value.
 It then moves this window by some stride across and down the image.
 For a patch of size 2x2 and a stride of 2, this window will perfectly cover the image.
 A smaller stride would see some overlap in patches and a larger stride would miss some pixels entirely.
 So, we usually see a patch size and a stride size that are the same.

-\n

 <p align="center">
 <video controls="controls" width="400" height="200"